need4swede/Powershell-Scripts/Print Server Manager/README.md

 ```
 There's a footnote section that let's you include your own disclaimer.
 Be sure to replace every mention of the phrase PRINTSERVER with the IP/Name of your print server.
 If the aforementioned PRINTSERVER in the code doesn't include '' or "", then don't add them when updating my code.
-Just replace what's their with your IP/Name.
-Obviously if you see 'PRINTSERVER' or "PRINTSERVER", then keep the quotation marks and insert the IP/Name of your server.
+If you see 'PRINTSERVER' or "PRINTSERVER", then keep the quotation marks and insert the IP/Name of your server.

 ```
 ## Download Executables